ali5ter/weedout/README.md

     cvlc /pat/to/your/file.m4a

-Part of the installation includes a momentory switch which can be pressed by a viewer who will then hear an one of the audio files Wen-Hao has created.
+Part of the installation includes a momentory switch which can be pressed by a viewer who will then hear one of the audio files Wen-Hao has created.

 ## Hardware configuration
-The installation will feature a mementory switch connected to the RPi using the following circuit.
+An RPi is used to run this script and store the audio files.
+The circuit used connect the switch to the pins of the RPi follows.

     3.3v -------.
                 |